 - Teacher certification is seen as a plus when applying to medical or graduate school.
 Also, if you don't get into the school of your choice immediately, you can earn approximately $32,000 a year to teach in area schools while you are waiting for admittance.

 - There is a desperate shortage of qualified math and science teachers in our area and across the country.
 Therefore, it will be easy to find employment upon graduation.
-Click here to see projections of the number of math and science teachers needed in the US!

 - You have the opportunity to encourage more young people to succeed in math and science, thus shaping the future of our nation.